Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/05-using-multiple-cu/README.md

    However, though the host scheduled all these executions concurrently, second and third execution requests are delayed as there is only one CU on the FPGA (the FPGA still executes the kernels sequentially).
 ![Sequential kernels](./images/sequential_kernels_2.JPG)
-In the next step, you will increase the number of CU on the FPGA to allow three host kernel executions concurrently.
+In the next step, increase the number of CU on the FPGA to allow three host kernel executions concurrently.

 ### Increasing the Number of CUs

 Now, build the kernel xclbin again by altering the link step to generate three CUs of the same kernel.

-Open the `link.cfg` file, and change the `nk` setting.
+Open the `link.cfg` file and change the `nk` setting.

 ```
 nk = Filter2DKernel:3